 Snow plow insurance (also known as snow clearing or snow removal insurance) can be difficult to decipher and with increased exposure and claims coupled with a limited set of insurance companies offering the coverage, it has made obtaining snow plow insurance coverage more difficult over the years.
 There is hope however.
-Platforms like Snow Clearing Insurance by Global Indemnity, leverages technology to enable pay-as-you-go daily coverages, making snow plow insurance more flexible and accessible.
+Platforms like Snow Clearing Insurance by J.H.
+Ferguson & Associates, leverages technology to enable pay-as-you-go daily coverages, making snow plow insurance more flexible and accessible.

 Below, we attempt to summarize the daily insurance option, the snow plow insurance industry as a whole, what the different coverages provide and ways insurance for snow removal contractors can be used to control costs, while optimizing coverage.